taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 resolution of installed RPM packages per these instructions will bring in anything you need.

-Ensure that your bare-metal server meets at least these requirements:
+Ensure that your bare-metal server meets at least these requirements:<br />
+_Again, revisit this page for more information: <https://dashpay.atlassian.net/wiki/display/DOC/Masternode+Update>_

-* 1GB RAM
+* 2GB RAM
-* 15 GB disk
+* 40 GB disk

-As you walk through the installation process, choose to enable swap, it needs to be at least equal to the size of RAM, 1GB.
+As you walk through the installation process, choose to enable swap, it needs to be at least equal to the size of RAM, 2GB and ideally twice that, 4GB.

 Once installed, follow similar process as the Vultr VPS example for SSH configuration.